California Tesla Self-Driving Car Accident Lawyer

 If your car’s computer is hacked, the consequences could be devastating.
 Say you’re driving along on a freeway at 70 miles per hour or more when your car’s self-driving system that’s allowing you to turn around and play with your child in the back seat is hacked and suddenly shuts off.
 What will your self-driving car do to remedy your predicament if it has no power to do so?

 As one would expect, Tesla’s cars with self-driving features have already had accidents, though not as a result of being hacked to our knowledge.
-But a self-driving Tesla car has also already had an accident in which the driver was killed when his Tesla vehicle ran into a concrete lane divider.
+But one self-driving Tesla car has also already had an accident in which the driver was killed when his Tesla vehicle ran into a concrete lane divider.
 Two other Tesla cars have been reported to have plowed into parked vehicles.

-The Tesla self-driving car showed that there can still be blind spots the sensors don’t recognize.
+These Tesla self-driving accidents are indicating there can still be blind spots the sensors don’t recognize.
 Another manufacturer’s self-driving car accident in particular showed that self-driving software can fail to anticipate the actions of another driver.
 And for now, it is a concern whether self-driving cars are able to stop for parked or stationary cars when traveling at common high speeds on freeways and highways.